 Remember the Jetsons?
 Time warp to nearly 56 years later, some of the technology dreamed up in the cartoon is more present than future.
 Flying cars could be available to private users as early as 2019.
 Other futuristic technologies are in development and on their way to being commonplace by 2068.
 Our homes are already looking more and more futuristic, thanks to the rapidly increasing availability of smart home technology.

 So we ask the question, “What is the variable new way of life?”
-Without argument, broadband has become the driving force of connectivity in our lives.
-BHC RHODES President, Kevin Honomichl, sat down with Blake Miller, host of The Future of Living Podcast to talk about the future of mobility and connectivity in our communities.
+Without argument, broadband has become the driving force of connectivity in our lives, shifting the future.
+BHC President, Kevin Honomichl, sat down with Blake Miller, host of The Future of Living Podcast to talk about the future of mobility and connectivity in our communities.

 Developing A Connected Foundation